 Let’s start with basics: Capture One is a professional RAW-converter which is well known for realistic and clear color “rendering”, outstanding processing tools and wide tethered shooting capabilities.

-Recently, I’ve posted an article with 10 reasons to switch to Capture One.
+Recently, I’ve posted two blog posts (Part I and Part II) with 10 reasons to switch to Capture One.
 Take a look at it to learn more about selective color editing, Curves and Levels capabilities, workspace customization and other Capture One features.

 Two years ago Phase One, in partnership with Sony, released two special versions of Capture One: Capture One Express for Sony and Capture One Pro for Sony.

 These versions work with Sony RAW files only and provide an exclusive price offer.

 Capture One Express for Sony: Absolutely free software best suited for basic RAW editing and image catalogization.
 Some of the professional tools are not available in Express version, but in general, it’s the same Capture One.

 Capture One Pro for Sony: Professional software with all the features of the standard Capture One Pro.
 The only difference is the price tag, which is five times lower compared to regular Pro.